-Reality #1: When people don't give thanks, it's a symptom of a bigger problem.
+Reality #1: When we fail to give thanks, it's an indication of a bigger problem.

-Reality #2: When people don't give thanks, it's a signal that the gospel is needed.
+Reality #2: When we fail to give thanks, it's an evidence that we need the gospel.

-I. When people don't give thanks, it's a symptom of a bigger problem.
+I. When we fail to give thanks, it's an indication of a bigger problem.